threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 #### Architecture

-With the state-of-art technology, SubDAO Labs can achieve the goal based on Substrate 2.0 and the Polkadot.
-The SubDAO project contains SubDAO node, Template Library, SubDAO Guard, Asset Vault, SubDAO Airfone, and Front End.
+With the state-of-art technology, ThreeFold Tech architecture allows to an easy way to provision in blockchain nodes or other IT workload needed in the Parity Substrate ecosystem.
+The components of Threefold needed to do so are Zero-OS, Quantum-Safe Storage, Planetary Network, TF-Chain and the Smart Contract for IT.

 * **Zero-OS**